eigerco/zsf-simulator/README.md

 ## About this repo

-This estimator is part of our larger efforts to implement the Zcash Sustainability Fund, watch the presentation [here](https://www.youtube.com/watch?v=_QSYgvDV33k)
+This simulator is part of our larger efforts to implement the Zcash Sustainability Fund, watch the presentation [here](https://www.youtube.com/watch?v=_QSYgvDV33k)

 ## About [Eiger](https://www.eiger.co)